 Augmented reality in medical training requires precise data, both in terms of its graphics and the location of its markers.
 Minor errors can lead to life-changing results.
 And this fact contributes to the overall acceptance or rejection of this new technology in a traditional field.

 While there is some distance to the future where AR is a widely accepted tool in medicine, advancements by tech and healthcare companies bring us closer to that reality.
-It’s only a matter of time before we see this technology transform into something instrumental to training bright minds in the medical field.
+It’s only a matter of time before we see this technology transform into something instrumental to training bright minds working in the medicine and healthcare industries.

 Augmented reality can support medicine and the training of medical students by: